-- For new buyers or those with poor credit history, vendor financing is a better way to acquire inventory.
+- For new buyers or those with poor credit history, vendor financing is better for acquiring inventory.

 - Getting funds from a vendor is hassle-free, unlike getting a loan from a bank or any other financial institution.

 - Some vendor financing loans are also in the form of deferred payments, meaning the borrower does not have to pay any interest.
-This transforms into saving for the customer as he or she would not have to pay an interest on loan taken from elsewhere, such as a bank.
+This transforms into saving for the customer as they would not have to pay interest on a loan taken from elsewhere, such as a bank.

 Types of Vendor Financing